 Self-help is often dismissed as low-brow, quack remedies for the masses; in fact, this may be its “stealth weapon, the sinister secret of its success: Everyone underestimates it” (Salerno 3).
 However, in this course we will seriously consider how/why self-help matters.
 What do these books teach us?
 What are their values?
 What version of the good life, of happiness, do they offer readers, and how do they encourage people to change themselves to be more aligned with this versions?
 In short, what is their pedagogy?
 Why do we read them?
 What is compelling about them?
 Visit the course site to learn more. (in development: check back soon!)

-*I designed this course and had it approved by the Literature Committee in Spring 2014; it is currently in the rotation to be taught.
+*I designed this course and had it approved by the Literature Committee in Spring 2014; it is currently in the rotation to be taught in the 2020-2021 AY.

 “The Composition of Happiness: Assessing the Rhetoric & Reality of Well-Being” (First Year Learning Community: ENG 1101, with HUS 1101: Introduction to Human Services)